Omega 3 Algae Oil DHA+ EPA 100 ml

-Our algae oil is processed and bottled in our own multi-certified (HACCP, ISO9001 etc.) production facility located in Germany.
+Our algae oil is processed and bottled in our own multi-certified (IFS7, BIO, HACCP, ISO9001 etc.) production facility located in Germany.

 Is the algae oil certified organic?

-Currently, omega-3 algae oil cannot be certified organic, as fermentation, among other things, takes place in the manufacturing process.
+Currently, omega-3 algae oil cannot be certified organic because fermentation, among other things, takes place in the manufacturing process.
 (Partially) fermented products are currently not bio-certifiable.